4 of the Worst Offshore Accidents in History

 • After the oil rig explosion, there should have been an additional failsafe to seal the well automatically, but that did not function properly, likely due to damage.

 4. C.P.
-Baker Drilling Barge
+Baker (Drilling Barge)

 The C.P.
 Baker drilling barge sank on June 30, 1964.
 The United States Coast Guard report details that the barge hit a pocket of gas before protections could be put into place, causing a blowout.
 This gas mixture ignited, presumably from the sparking of the exhaust from the engine.
 This accident took 22 lives and resulted in the complete sinking of the barge.